Home Healthy Aging 5 High Calorie Breakfasts to Gain Weight

 by Donna Schwontkowski

-Unintended weight loss can make it more difficult to regain strength unless you know how to put the pounds back on.
-Starting you day with high calorie breakfasts is a solid way to begin regaining weight.
+Unintended weight loss can make it more difficult to regain strength unless you know how to properly put the pounds back on.
+Starting your day with high-calorie breakfasts is a solid way to begin regaining weight.

 You can regain weight in a healthy way or in an unhealthy way.
-Everyone knows that holiday eating is a quick way to gain 10 pounds, and it is based on snacking continuously on all the wrong types of foods, and then ‘pigging out’ at holiday meals.
-This would be an example of gaining the weight in an unhealthy way.
+Everyone knows that holiday eating is a quick way to gain 10 pounds, and that notion is based on snacking continuously on all the wrong types of foods throughout the day, and then overindulging during holiday meals.
+This pattern of continuous snacking and overeating is an example of an unhealthy way to gain weight.

 The key is to gain muscle mass in a good way.
-Many websites and even health practitioners will tell you that the way to do it is to eat high calories, period.
-They don’t go into what type of high caloric foods are consumed and why.
-That’s the information you need,
+Many websites and even health practitioners will tell you that the way to do it is to eat a high number of calories over the course of the day, period.
+They don’t go into what type of high-caloric foods should be consumed and why.
+However, that’s the information you need!

 What Should the Macros Be to Gain Weight?